 LlamaIndex differentiated itself through data integration.
 While other frameworks focus on tool orchestration, LlamaIndex assumes your agents need to query, reason over, and synthesize information from multiple data sources.

 This works well for knowledge-intensive tasks – research synthesis, document analysis, question answering over proprietary data.
 The limitation: if your use case isn’t data-query-heavy, you’re carrying framework weight you don’t need.
+Teams choosing between orchestration-first and retrieval-first architectures should also read LangChain vs LlamaIndex for AI agents.

 Best for: Use cases where agents spend most of their time querying and reasoning over data rather than taking external actions.
 Ideal for research tools, documentation systems, and knowledge management.